explosion/spacy-course/chapters/en/slides/chapter4_02_running-training.md

 Notes: Here's an excerpt from a config file used to train a pipeline with a named entity recognizer.
 The config is grouped into sections, and nested sections are defined using a dot.
-For example, `[components.ner]` defines the settings for the pipeline’s named entity recognizer.
+For example, `[components.ner.model]` defines the settings for the named entity recognizer's model implementation.

 Config files can also reference Python functions using the `@` notation.
 For example, the tokenizer defines a registered tokenizer function.
 You can use this